 What do you look for in a used car?
 A few years ago my husband desperately wanted me to get a new “used” car.
 I had been driving a 1995 Volvo and quite honestly was very happy with it.
-But he spent every single evening scouring the internet and local ads trying to find just the right vehicle for me.
+But he spent every single evening scouring the internet and local ads trying to find just the right vehicle for me and then finally he found used car dealerships in hanford ca.

 Finally I decided it was time I tell him what I would be willing to accept in a vehicle.
 I honestly thought the parameters I set were not even attainable but at least he had something to work with instead of constantly showing me vehicles that I would never consider in a million years.